Difference between DoS and DDoS attack

 Dos vs DDoS, both cyber attacks are ways of slowing down a website or a server which can have damaging effects on the website and take downtime to recover.
 To crash the website or delay its service is basically what these attackers want, this might be because of many reasons including a business rivalry, political reasons, or other criminal intents.
 It is better to use prevention strategies before the attack happens train your team and employ resources to fight such attacks on any scale.

-For more insights on cyber security topics stay tuned to Virtual Codes Blog.
+For more insights on cyber security topics stay tuned to Virtual Codes Vault.